Building tomorrow society: NanoElectronics & Photonics Summer School

 Lab: CAD tools for micro&nano devices, and measurements using commercial MEMS devices.

-Lab: design of the optical sensor.
+Lab: use of basic instruments (e.g. oscilloscopes and acquisition boards) and fundamentals of signal processing (filtering of data, FFT) and design of the optical sensor.
 Students will be divided in groups and, with the help of tutors, they will work on the design of a fiber optic sensor, chosen as a representative example of one of the technological approaches presented during the morning lecture.

 Lecture: photonics for communications;